 - The violent crime rate in Columbia is nearly twice the national average

-- Tennessee ranks 17th in the nation in teen pregnancy
+- Tennessee ranked 10th in the nation in teen pregnancy in 2017

-- The teen STD rate for Maury County is 34% higher than in 2012 and is 20% higher than the state average
+- The teen STD rate for Maury County is 33% higher than the state average

 - Tennessee is in the top 10 states for illegal drug use among persons age 12 and older

 The life prospects for these youth without a targeted, comprehensive intervention are very clear.
 Children who grow up with only one biological parent are approximately twice as likely to drop out of high school as those children who grow up with both parents.
 Only 63 percent of teenagers who give birth before the age of 18 graduate from high school or receive their GED.
 A high school dropout earns roughly $7,762 less each year than a high school graduate and is 8 times more likely to be incarcerated.
 Our Club typically serves some of the MOST at-risk youth in the county.
 Many of our Club members face the combined challenges of poverty, growing up without one or both of their parents, and living in neighborhoods plagued by drugs and gang violence.